warmana/cloudant-docs-fork/docs2017/src/api/using_views.md

 The sort direction is always applied first.

 Next,
-filtering is applied using the `startkey` and `endkey` query arguments.
+filtering is applied by using the `startkey` and `endkey` query arguments.
-This means that it is possible to have empty view results because the sorting and filtering do not make sense in combination.
+The combination of sorting and filtering means that it is possible to have empty view results because the sorting and filtering do not make sense when combined.

-_Example of query including `startkey` and `endkey` query arguments, using HTTP:_
+_Example of using HTTP to make a query that includes `startkey` and `endkey` query arguments:_

 ```http
 GET /recipes/_design/recipes/_view/by_ingredient?startkey="alpha"&endkey="beta" HTTP/1.1